 You can check the book, Good Pictures, Bad Pictures by Kristen A. Jensen, MA.

 Begin conversations about sexuality and body safety early.
 You can provide bits of age appropriate information as they are ready so that neither you or your child are overwhelmed by the information you need to share.
+It’s important to make protecting children from pornography a priority.
 If you child is on the internet, then these are conversations you need to have.
 And you need to have them before they become a teenager and officially decide you don’t know anything anymore.

 Learn more about our services for Children